RoBaertschi/chat-application/readme.md

 This a small application written to learn FastAPI and Python.
 It uses FastAPI and Websockets to create a small Chat app.

+## Security

+Your passwords are hashed using bcrypt and passlib.
+The key is currently public so please replace the key if you really want to host a server.
+Your Account is per Server.
+Do not trust any Server you do not know and DON'T use your NORMAL Password for servers that you don't own.
+Because you do not have controll if they actually just store the password or steal it.

 ## Usage

 Install all the dependencies with: